-Welcome to the third Public Meeting for the preliminary engineering and environmental studies of Illinois 43 (Harlem Ave) between 63rd and 65th Streets.
-Your participation in our virtual public meeting will help shape future improvements for Illinois 43.
+Thank you for joining the virtual public outreach for the preliminary engineering and environmental studies of Illinois 43 (Harlem Ave) between 63rd and 65th Streets.

+Your participation will help shape future improvements for Illinois 43.
 We appreciate your involvement and look forward to your continued participation throughout the study.